Elizabeth Paula Napeyok

 Elizabeth Paula Napeyok (born 24 December 1988) is a Ugandan diplomat.
-She serves as Ambassador to Italy.
+She serves as the Ambassador of Uganda to Italy with residence in Rome.
 She is the country's permanent representative to Food and Agriculture Organization, World Food Programme, and International Fund for Agricultural Development.

-Early life
+Early life and education

 Napeyok was born in Kangole and pursued her career in education where she extended knowledge to the education of girls in Uganda.